Avoiding the Hidden Costs of Web Hosting

 1. Renewal Rate Increases

-- Introductory vs. Renewal Rates: Prices can double or triple after the first year
+- Introductory vs. renewal rates: prices often double or triple after the first term

-- Long-term Commitments: Lower rates often require 2-3 year commitments
+- Long-term commitments: lowest rates usually require 2–3 year contracts

 - Always check renewal pricing before signing up